zuc/falco/proposals/20210501-plugin-system.md

 - To design and implement a plugin framework that makes the libraries more modular and extensible
 - To have a framework that is easy to use
 - To support dynamic loading of plugins, so that the libraries can be extended without having to be recompiled and relinked
-- To enable users to write plugins in any language, with particular focus on go, C and C++
+- To enable users to write plugins in any language, with a particular focus on Go, C and C++
 - To have an efficient plugin framework so that, performance-wise, writing a plugin is as close as possible as extending the libraries internal source code
 - To make it possible to write plugins for Linux, MacOS and Windows